A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Proof of Lemmas in Section

-To prove Corollary~\ref{corollary:H}, we first introduce several lemmas.
-The following two lemmas characterize the difference between the neural tangent kernel Gram matrices defined with $p_0$ and some other distribution $p$ that is close to $p_0$ in $2$-Wasserstein distance. \begin{lemma} Under Assumptions \ref{assmption:xnorm} and \ref{assmption0}, for any distribution $p$ with $\cW_2(p, p_{0}) \leq \sqrt{\sigma_{\btheta}^2\cdot d + \sigma_{u}^2}$ and any $r > 0$,
+We also give the following two lemmas to characterize the difference between the Gram matrices defined with $p_0$ and some other distribution $p$ that is close to $p_0$ in $2$-Wasserstein distance. \begin{lemma} Under Assumptions \ref{assmption:xnorm} and \ref{assmption0}, for any distribution $p$ with $\cW_2(p, p_{0}) \leq \sqrt{d + 1}$ and any $r > 0$,

 \end{lemma}